Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: surfaces via Hooper diagrams

-We now define the \emph{augmented Hooper diagram}, which will make it easier to construct the surface associated to a Hooper diagram.
 The \emph{augmented graph} $\G mn '$ is obtained by adding degenerate nodes and degenerate edges to the graph $\G{m}{n}$.
 If we consider the nodes of $\G{m}{n}$ in bijection with the coordinates $(i,j) \in \mathbb Z^2$, for $0<i<m$ and $0<j<n$, the nodes of $\G mn '$ will be in bijection with the coordinates $(i,j) \in \mathbb Z^2$, for $0 \leq i \leq m$ and $0 \leq j \leq n$.
 The nodes we added are the \emph{degenerate nodes}.
 On the new set of nodes we add a \emph{degenerate edge} if the nodes are at distance $1$ in the plane and they are not yet connected by an edge.
 Our graph $\G mn '$ is again bipartite and we extend coherently the naming conventions we described for $\G{m}{n}$.
 We can see the augmented graph for $\M{3}{4}$ in Figure \ref{augmented}.

 Let $\mathcal E'$ denote the set of all edges of $\G mn '$, both original edges and degenerate ones.
 We say a degenerate edge $e \in \mathcal E'$ is \emph{ $\mathcal A$-degenerate}, \emph{$\mathcal B$-degenerate} or \emph{completely degenerate} if $\partial e$ contains a degenerate $\mathcal A$-node, a degenerate $\mathcal B$-node or both, respectively.
 We also extend the edge permutations to $\mathfrak e', \mathfrak n' \colon \mathcal E' \to \mathcal E'$ following the same convention as before.